 ”First Strike” Marketing Genius

-I don’t know who first thought of the “First Strike” concept, but I’d like to congratulate the marketing genius who did.
+It is not certain who first thought of the “First Strike” concept, but they were a marketing genius.
 He or she managed to create a perception of value, for an otherwise ordinary coin, based on nothing more than when the U.S. Mint shipped it to the customer!

 What exactly is a “First Strike?”

 In general, a third-party grading service gives a “First Strike” designation to those coins packaged for shipment from the U.S. Mint within a month of their official release date.
 For mint state coins, the cutoff is January 31st of each year.
 The grading companies base the cutoff date for Proof coins on the announced release date.
 Collectors must submit all coins with their original U.S. Mint packaging, and accompanying documents.
 The documents must indicate where and when the coins were packaged for shipment.
 Additionally, it must be within thirty days of submission to the third party grading service.